kok3shidoll/ra1npoc/README.md

 checkra1n dump and poc for iOS

 ## note
-This poc uses the payload dumped from checkra1n 0.12.2 beta.
+This poc uses the payload dumped from checkra1n 0.12.2 beta, but s8000 device used pongoOS from checkra1n 0.12.4 beta.

 This tool is for testing purposes.
 Do not use it on a normal device.

 ## support
 ### target devices
 - iPhone 5s (s5l8960x): for iOS 12(.5.1)
-- iPhone 6s (s8000): for iOS 14(.3)
+- iPhone 6s (s8000): for iOS 14(.5.1)
 - iPhone 7 (t8010): for iOS 14(.3)
 - iPhone 8 (t8015): for iOS 13(.5)